F-1 Regulations and Requirements

 F-1 students have a 60-day grace period in which they are permitted to do one of the following:

 Please keep in mind that it takes about three months to process the OPT application and students cannot begin working until they receive the Employment Authorization Document (EAD) card.
-Please complete the OPT online workshop and submit the application to the CIP immediately to the CIP front desk.
+Please complete the OPT online workshop and submit the application to the GEO immediately to the GEO front desk.

 The immigration status of an F-2 is dependent upon the F-1 student and they cannot remain in the U.S. under the F-2 status after the F-1 student has departed the U.S. during the grace period.